-Have you seen job advertisements requiring Java candidates to work in low latency, high throughput, real-time and distributed systems with share-nothing architecture?
+Have you seen job advertisements requiring Java candidates to work in low latency, high throughput, real-time and distributed systems with share-nothing architectures?
 Wondering what questions you will be asked?
 If you are an experienced Java developer targeting high paying skills then it pays to get a good handle on Java low latency interview questions & answers.

 You will be quizzed on the low latency application you had recently worked on especially the outcomes in terms of the latencies, response times, and throughput along with the challenges you faced.

 Q1.
 What do you understand by the term latency?